dennis-pnguyen/c0723-code-solutions/react-intro/react-intro-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is React?
+  React is a front end library for building UI based on components.
 - What is a React component?
+  Independent and reusable bits of code.
 - How do you mount a React app (root component) to the DOM?
+  ReactDOM.render(<App />, )
 - What are some other popular frontend frameworks?
+  Bootstrap
+  Angular

 ## Notes